thissudhir/user-management/README.md

 # User Management Application

 This project is a React Vite application designed to add, edit, display, and search users.
-It includes form validation, duplicate email prevention feature.
+It includes form validation, duplicate email prevention, and an autocomplete search feature.
 The application is built without a backend database, and it leverages **React.js** and **MUI** for the UI.

 ## Table of Contents